 "The Patrol encourages everyone to make safety a part of their plans for the Labor Day holiday," said Colonel Ronald Replogle, superintendent of the Missouri Highway Patrol, in a recent news release.
 "Enjoy the last big weekend of summer, but please don't become a statistic.
 Remember to buckle up in your vehicle and wear a life jacket when on or near water.
 If your celebration includes alcohol, designate someone else to drive, whether you are in your boat or your car."

-At Aaron Sachs and Associates, our car accident lawyers represent injury victims in Kansas City and throughout the surrounding areas, including Liberty, Lee's Summit, Independence, Blue Springs, Greenwood, and Excelsior Springs.
+At Aaron Sachs & Associates, P.C., our car accident lawyers represent injury victims in Kansas City and throughout the surrounding areas, including Liberty, Lee's Summit, Independence, Blue Springs, Greenwood, and Excelsior Springs.
 To schedule an appointment for a free initial consultation, please call our office toll-free at 1-888-777-AUTO, or visit our website.